Free Budapest Walking Tour by JetSettingFools.com

 Spa Day and an Opera in Budapest: Parliament at night

 Continue walking all the way to Margit Bridge.
-Cross the street (walking west) to find the stairs to Margit Bridge, then using the southside walkway, cross the bridge.
-At the crook in the bridge, pause to take in the panoramic views of Budapest.
+Cross the street (walking west) to find the stairs to Margit Bridge, then using the southside walkway to cross.
+At the crook, pause to take in the panoramic views.

 Pest Riverside Path to Chain Bridge

-Complete the walk across Margit Bridge to the east and take the stairs down and walk back to the riverside.
+MAP.
+Complete the walk across Margit Bridge to the east and take the stairs down towards the riverside.

-Walk south on the riverside, passing right by the colossal Parliament Building, to the Shoes on the Danube Bank monument (which we think is the most heartbreaking of all monuments in the city).
+Walk south, passing right by the colossal Parliament Building.
+Here you will see the Shoes on the Danube Bank monument, the most heartbreaking monument in the city.

-From the monument, take in the views across the river of Matthias Church and Fisherman’s Bastion.
-Then, complete the loop back to Chain Bridge.
+Take in the views across the river and complete the loop back to Chain Bridge.

 St. Istvan’s Square